 Polymethyl Methacrylate – PMMA – is widely used in various applications for its many advantageous properties.
-Perhaps the most well-known of these properties is light transmission.
-Typical PMMA grades allow 92% of light to pass through it, which is more than glass or other plastics.
+The most well-known of these properties is light transmission.
+Typical PMMA grades allow at least 92% of light to pass through it, which is more than glass or other plastics.
 This outstanding clarity enables the use of PMMA in many different optical and related applications.

 PMMA also has excellent scratch resistance and is able to be processed to a very high gloss finish.
-These properties, combined with PMMA’s dimensional stability, enables its use in many different applications where lasting beautiful appearances are important, such as on furniture or kitchen or bath walls or cabinet facades.
+These properties, combined with PMMA’s dimensional stability, enables its use in many different applications where lasting beautiful appearances are important, such as automotive body parts, luminaires, on furniture or kitchen or bath walls or cabinet facades.

 - Myriad of colour choices with excellent stability and surface effects.

 - Easily machined and processed by standard mechanical and thermal techniques.

 - Insoluble in water, resistant to salty water.

 - PMMA is fully recyclable.

 - Some grades are approved for food contact.